apmckinlay/natureapp/animals/sandolr.md

 habitat: [ocean]
 visibility: high
 ---
 Sand Dollars are found in the shallow ocean waters of the Atlantic, Pacific, and Caribbean oceans.
 They can often be spotted, half-buried in the sand, at low tide.
-They’re 2-4 in across, **round** and **flat** like a coin with **short, furry spines**.
-Sand dollars are yellow, blue, or purple when they’re alive, but their rigid external skeleton fades to white and they lose their spines when they die.
+They're 2-4 in across, **round** and **flat** like a coin with **short, furry spines**.
+Sand dollars are yellow, blue, or purple when they're alive, but their rigid external skeleton fades to white and they lose their spines when they die.

 Sand Dollars use their short, furry spines to burrow into the sand or move slowly across it.
 A pattern resembling 5 petals can be seen on their top surface.
 Each petal is attached to tube feet that are used to breathe.
 They feed on small food particles in the sand, using their tube feet to transfer particles from the spines to the mouth.